Bemnet-Awle/Simple-TCP-Chat-App/README.md

 # Simple-TCP-Chat-App
-Simple TCP Chat Application using Java Swing for Advanced Java Programming course individual assignment This is a basic bidirectional chat application built using Java Swing for the graphical user interface and TCP sockets for network communication.
+Simple TCP Chat Application using Java Swing for Advanced Java Programming course individual assignment.

+This is a basic bidirectional chat application built using Java Swing for the graphical user interface and TCP sockets for network communication.
 It demonstrates fundamental concepts from network programming, such as establishing client-server connections, sending/receiving messages via streams, and handling GUI events.
 The app supports a single client connection and logs messages with timestamps.

 ## Features